How to Test Amber and Bakelite

 The most significant information I can share is that Amber is fluorescent under black light.
 It’s an easy-to-do test, and it is non-destructive.
 You need a black light flashlight or a black light bulb from the hardware store.
 Or you can find them

 Is this one?

-Tell me if you think this round bead necklace is Amber.
+Please tell me if you think this round bead necklace is Amber.
 It looks like it and is warm to the touch.
 Scroll down for the answer.

 No!
 It doesn’t fluoresce.
 You get a surface reflection but no reaction.
-The Fluorescence is generally a muddy green color.
+The fluorescence is generally a muddy green color.

 How about this one?